 The Canadian Intellectual Property Office (2018) defines copyright as:

 "In the simplest terms, "copyright" means "the right to copy."
 In general, copyright means the sole right to produce or reproduce a work or a substantial part of it in any form.
 It includes the right to perform the work or any substantial part of it or, in the case of a lecture, to deliver it.
 If the work is unpublished, copyright includes the right to publish the work or any substantial part of it."

 The content of Foot Canada Training's courses and curriculum is copyrighted and cannot be copied, shared or published without written permission of Foot Canada Training's Director, Cindy Lazenby.

 If written permission to copy, share or publish one of Foot Canada Training's original works is provided by Foot Canada Training's Director, proper reference to the author must be given when the work is used.

 Canadian Intellectual Property Office.
 (2018).
 A Guide to Copyrighting.
 Retrieved January 16, 2019 from: https://www.ic.gc.ca/eic/site/cipointernet-internetopic.nsf/eng/h_wr02281.html

 Government of Canada.
 (1985).
 Copyright Act.
 Retrieved January 16, 2019 from: https://laws-lois.justice.gc.ca/eng/acts/c-42/index.html

 1. Course Facilitator Support

-The contact information for your course Facilitator and their support team is provided on the first page of the FCNEd Student Lounge.
+The contact information for your Course Facilitator and their support team is provided on the first page of the FCNEd Student Lounge.
 All queries will be responded to within 1-3 business days.
-Course exercises and assignments will be marked within 3-4 business days.

 2. Accessing Course Materials